Skip to Content

 High school students across Virginia are invited each year to honor outstanding African Americans by participating in Dominion Energy and the Library of Virginia's Strong Men & Women in Virginia History student creative expressions contest.
 Four winning entries are chosen, one from each of the four service regions in Virginia (Central, Eastern, Northern and Western).

-The winners of the 2024 Strong Men & Women in Virginia History student contest are:
+The 2025 Strong Men & Women in Virginia History Creative Expressions Student Contest finalists:

 Dominion Energy and the South Carolina Department of Education (SCDE) present Strong Men & Women In South Carolina History.
 Building on SCDE’s longstanding South Carolina African American History Calendar, which honors prominent African Americans in the state who have made noteworthy contributions, the Strong Men & Women in South Carolina History program will now feature an essay contest for high school students.